Eduardo Sirotsky Melzer: Education and career

 In 1998, Melzer graduated with a degree in Business Administration from the Pontifical Catholic University of Rio Grande do Sul (PUCRS), and in 2002, completed an MBA from Harvard University.

 He began his career in Brazil in the financial and franchising markets, reaching the master franchiser office at the multinational Sweet Sweet Way, and also participated in projects for consulting firm Booz Allen & Hamilton.

 In the United States, he was a senior analyst at Delphi Corporation and CEO of Box Top Media, a media company located in New York.

 In 2008, Melzer attended the Effective Strategies for Media Companies and the Building and Leading Customer Centric Organizations at Harvard Business School.

 Melzer was member of the Board of Ethics of the National Council for Advertising Self-Regulation (Conar), and the Executive Council of the Standard Norms (CENP), in 2009.

 EB Capital

 EB Capital is a Brazilian Private Equity firm focused on investing in companies that address Brazilian structural gaps.

 The company states "We believe that Private Equity should be driven by execution excellence.
-Our partners have a strong history of operational expertise, sector knowledge and an worldwide network constructed on long term relationships".
+Our partners have a strong history of operational expertise, sector knowledge and a worldwide network constructed on long term relationships".